fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Date: 08/03/2022
 Functionality: Change the checking we are viewing.
 Input data and actions: We click on checking and aftwerwards on view checking, once we are in the view checking page we click on the button of the card we want to see.
-Expected Result: Take us to the Bank's view checking form and change the check view.
+Expected Result: Take us to the Bank's view checking page and change the checking view.
-Obtained Result: The webapp took us to the view checkings form and we changed the check we were looking at.
+Obtained Result: The webapp took us to the view checkings page and we changed the checking we were looking at.

 22)
 Title : Should change the page.